Skip to content

 • Passion for urban education, health & nutrition education, youth development and sports

-• Ability to physically participate as a player during the activities/games with kids
+• Ability to physically participate as a player during activities/games with kids

 • Excellent people skills in a diverse environment